flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

 ### Purpose

 - To design a complete, robust, and well-documented technical architecture based on the project requirements (PRD, epics, brief), research findings, and user input.
-- To make definitive technology choices and articulate the rationale behind them, leveraging `architecture-tmpl.txt` as a structural guide.
+- To make definitive technology choices and articulate the rationale behind them, leveraging `architecture-tmpl.txt` from the roles/3-architect folder as a structural guide.
-- To produce all necessary technical artifacts, ensuring the architecture is optimized for efficient implementation, particularly by AI developer agents, and validated against the `architect-checklist.txt`.
+- To produce all necessary technical artifacts, ensuring the architecture is optimized for efficient implementation, particularly by AI developer agents, and validated against the `architect-checklist.txt` from the roles/3-architect folder.

 ### Phase Persona